 Certified Registered Nurse Anesthetist Certified Registered Nurse Anesthetists are the highest paid in nursing.
-They make between $144,000 and $165,000 annually which is why CRNA is one of the most competitive positions in the nursing field.
+They make on average $165,120 annually which is why CRNA is one of the most competitive positions in the nursing field.
 The Certified Registered Nurse Anesthetist works alongside surgeons, anesthesiologists and other healthcare professionals administering all types of anesthesia for all kinds of surgeries and procedures.

 Nurse Practitioner Nurse Practitioners are nurses with advanced degrees who are qualified to work in all areas of the healthcare industry.
 The NP may work in pediatrics or with the elderly and everything in between, depending on which specialty they choose.
 The Nurse Practitioner provides basic care, comprehensive exams, diagnose illnesses, and prescribe medications in most states.
 They have a wide variety of employment options.
 The annual median salary for NP’s, according to the bls.gov website, is $110,930.
 All nurses salaries are determined by geographical location as well as which type of medical facilities the nurses are employed with.